Security Research & Consulting GmbH

 The mailing service provider can use the recipient’s data in pseudonymous form, i.e. without assignment to a user, to optimise or improve its own services, e.g. for technical optimisation of the dispatch and presentation of the newsletter or for statistical purposes.
 However, the mailing service provider does not use the data of our newsletter recipients to contact them itself or to pass the data on to third parties.

 Within the scope of Matomo’s range analysis, based on our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offer within the meaning of Art.
 6 para.
 1 lit. f.
 DSGVO) processes the following data: The browser type and version you use, the operating system you use, your country of origin, date and time of the server request, the number of visits, your time spent on the website and the external links you clicked.
 The IP address of the users is anonymized before it is stored.

-Users can object to the anonymized data collection by the Matomo program at any time with effect for the future by clicking on the link below.
-In this case, a so-called opt-out cookie is stored in your browser, which means that Matomo no longer collects any session data.
-If users delete their cookies, however, this means that the opt-out cookie is also deleted and must therefore be activated again by the users.
+Users must consent to the anonymous collection of data by the Matomo program through the tool provided.
+In this case, a so-called Opt-In-Cookie is stored in their browser, which means that Matomo collects the session data listed above.
+If users delete their cookies, however, this will result in the Opt-In cookie also being deleted and therefore having to be reactivated by the users.

 The logs containing user data will be deleted after 6 months at the latest.

 Within our online offer, we provide information based on our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
 6 para.
 1 letter f).
 DSGVO) of content or service offerings of third parties in order to embed their content and services, such as videos or fonts (hereinafter uniformly referred to as “content”).